 Kathy Bates reportedly was disappointed that a scene was cut in which she kills a young police officer by rolling over him repeatedly with a lawnmower.
 Director Rob Reiner was afraid that the audience would laugh at it.

 Annie (Kathy Bates) places a wooden block between Paul's (James Caan) ankles and uses a sledgehammer to "hobble" him.
-In the book written by Stephen King Annie cuts his left foot off with an ax.
-The scene was changed so that there wasn't too much gore.
+In the book written by Stephen King, Annie cuts his left foot off with an ax.
+The scene was changed so that there would not be too much gore.

-In Stephen King's novel "Misery", Annie cuts off Paul's foot to prevent him from escaping.
-Screenwriter William Goldman has stated that the reason he decided to adapt the book to film was because of this gruesome scene and the effect it would have on the audience.
+In Stephen King's novel "Misery," Annie cuts off Paul's foot to prevent him from escaping.
+Screenwriter William Goldman had stated that the reason he decided to adapt the book to film was because of this gruesome scene and the effect it would have on the audience.
 However, Rob Reiner and Andrew Scheinman's script revision changed the method of torture to Paul getting his ankles broken with a sledgehammer.
 Goldman was opposed to the change until viewing the film.

 When Annie demands that Paul burn his manuscript, she lights the paper and we see a close-up of the words on the paper, an article about Cameron Crowe and how he is an amazing scriptwriter.
 It talks about his movies, but mostly offers praise for Say Anything...
 (1989).